Staff Writer

-As farmers and small businesses owners the bottom line is we want to have a successful business.
+As farmers and small business owners, the bottom line is we want to have a successful business.
 To succeed in this competitive market we have to be creative and find and grow things that sell, pay the bills, and above all keep us doing what we love, farming!
 Here is a list of some of the most profitable crops.
-They won't work for everyone but they are worth looking into for your small farm.
+Depending on your growing zone, and your farm setup, these crops may or not work for your farm.
+They are worth looking into for your small farm to see if they might be profitable.

-If your climate accommodates mushrooms you could grow mushrooms outdoors and offer gourmet mushrooms to your list of items you sell.
-But even if you don't have the climate in your favor you can do this in a very small space indoors and control the humidity, temperature to get a profitable harvest.
-From gourmet food item to medicinal purposes mushrooms can get a great price at market.
-Oyster mushrooms, chanterelle, shiitake and reishi and all highly valued mushrooms you can produce.
+If your climate accommodates mushrooms you could grow mushrooms outdoors and add gourmet mushrooms to your list of items you sell.
+Mushrooms are one of the most profitable crops to grow.
+But even if you don't have the climate in your favor you can do this in a very small space indoors and control the humidity, and temperature to get a profitable harvest.
+From gourmet food items to medicinal purposes mushrooms can get a great price at the market.
+Oyster mushrooms, chanterelle, shiitake, and reishi and all highly valued mushrooms you can produce.
 Not only can you sell the fresh "fruit" mushroom but you can pickle, make tea, make tinctures, dry, or make jerky out of the mushrooms (for vegetarians).
-Crop cycles are short at about $12 per pound you can make a profit quickly.
+Your crop cycles are short and at about $12 per pound, you can make a profit quickly.

 Growing Lavender

-This one you do have to have the right climate.
-Lavender prefers a more mild winter and a warm sunny summer with low humidity.
+Lavender prefers a mild winter and a warm sunny summer with low humidity.
+So it is important that you have the right climate to grow this profitable crop.
 You can harvest 3 times a year.
 After cutting the flowers and stems you can sell lavender bundles for 6-15 dollars per bundle.
-You can dry the flowers and sell them all winter long along with teas, soaps and other smell good items.
+You can dry the flowers and sell them all winter long along with teas, soaps, and other smell-good items.

 Growing Hemp

 If you are able to grow hemp in your state it may be a beneficial crop to add to your list.
 With the legalization of hemp in over 36 states in the US it may be time to give this crop a second look.
-Hemp grows very vigorously and doesn't require a lot of fertilizer, water or other amendments.
-It can be used as feed, bio fuel, paper, building material, textiles and the seeds and oil can be collected and used industrially and for culinary uses.
+Hemp grows very vigorously and doesn't require a lot of fertilizer, water, or other amendments.
+It can be used as feed, biofuel, paper, building material, and textiles as well as seeds and oil can be collected and used industrially and for culinary uses.
 The profits range from roughly $130-730 per acre.

 Growing Microgreens